revthree/LeetCode/README.md

-My LeetCode submissions usisng java
+My LeetCode submissions using java